kcri-tz/kcri-cge-bap/README.md

 # KCRI CGE Bacterial Analysis Pipeline (BAP)

+**IMPORTANT** this repository is no longer being maintained.
+Onward development of the BAP is taking place at: <https://github.com/zwets/cge-bap>.

 ## Introduction

 The KCRI CGE Bacterial Analysis Pipeline (BAP) is the standard analysis